 A general scenario of DICN is shown in Figure 7-1.

-The scope of ICN deployment is partitioned into four layers.
+The deployment of ICN is partitioned into four layers.
 The first (bottom) layer is the geographical coverage layer, which specifies the coverage of NSPs’ networks.

 Above the geographical coverage layer, the DICN-enabled network infrastructure layer which consists of multiple DICN-enabled networks established by different NSPs.
 Each NSP network consists of two types of networking elements, i.e., DICN-enabled switch and DICN-enabled controller.
 For example, in Figure 7-1 there are two NSP networks (i.e., NSP1 and NSP2).

-The layer over the DICN-enabled network infrastructure is the ICN instances layer.
+The layer over the DICN-enabled network infrastructure layer is the ICN instances layer.
 In this layer, multiple ICN instances coexist, each of which is owned by a particular operator (which is defined as an ICN service provider (ICNSP)).
 Different ICN instances may adopt different ICN architectures.

 An ICN users layer is defined as the top layer.
 Each ICN instance has its own group of users.
-A user of one ICNSP may move to a geographical area where her/his ICNSP is not implemented.
-For example, a user of ICNSP1 may move to a place covered only by ICNSP2.
+A user of one ICNSP may move to a geographical area where her/his ICNSP does not cover.
+For example, a user of ICNSP1 may move to a place covered only by ICNSP4.